aherrero/aherrero.github.io/_posts/2018-09-24-ArduinoToBreadboard.markdown

 ## Powering
 At this point, you have an Arduino with the bootloader, a helloworld program, but powered from FTDI or another Arduino.
-Let's rif of that also.
+Let's rid of that also.

 We will need:
 - [L7805 Voltage regulator](https://www.sparkfun.com/products/107)